Overview

 - Increase equitable access to and reduce stigma through overdose prevention education and supplies, including naloxone and fentanyl test strips, for people who are at risk for experiencing and/or witnessing an overdose particularly BIPOC.

-- Increase access and eliminate barriers to culturally responsive and gender affirming care including medications for addiction treatment and other evidence-based strategies for people at risk for overdose.
+- Increase access and eliminate barriers to culturally responsive and gender affirming care including medications for opioid use disorder and other evidence-based strategies for people at risk for overdose.

 - Increase access to gender-specific and/or culturally responsive services for populations at high risk of overdose including clinical, peer-led and community-based initiatives.